Location managers find the right location for a film, show or shoot and coordinate many practical and logistical elements for a project

 - community film and video projects

 There are a variety of projects for which location managers are needed, including:

 - television programmes and trailers.

 Broadcasting companies usually commission freelance location managers, who are employed to provide services for the making of a specific programme, but there are also very limited opportunities to work in-house, where drama or light-entertainment programmes are the most common sources of employment.

 Various genres of programmes, such as factual, news or current affairs, may incorporate location management functions within the in-house production team.

-Film companies and independent production companies usually recruit location managers for individual productions and are most likely to appoint on the basis of previous experience and reputation.
+Film companies and independent production companies usually recruit location managers for individual productions and are most likely to appoint those with previous experience and a good professional reputation.

 Location managers and scouts also work within specialist location agencies and companies that provide services to television and production companies.

 - The Production Guild - has an availability service for members, which informs the industry about your experience, credits and when you are available for work.

 You can make speculative applications and should use industry directories to identify location managers and companies.